9 Best Rides at Hollywood Studios, Which Ones You Shouldn’t Miss

 Rise of the Resistance – an Individual Lightning Lane experience – sells out quickly.
 Keep in mind, Disney only offers a limited number of Lightning Lanes per ride per day.

-Of the Disney Genie+ Lightning Lanes, the Slinky Dog Dash tends to go first.
-From there, it’s the Smuggler’s Run, the Runaway Railway and Toy Story Mania in some order.
-The Rock ‘n’ Roller Coaster also is a popular Lightning Lane that goes quickly.
+Of the Lightning Lane Multi Pass rides, Slinky Dog Dash tends to go first.
+From there, it’s Smuggler’s Run, Runaway Railway and Toy Story Mania in some order.
+Rock ‘n’ Roller Coaster also is a popular Lightning Lane that goes quickly.
+It will close in March 2026 and no longer feature Aerosmith.
+It is anticipated to reopen in the Summer of 2026 starring The Muppets.

 You’ll just have to prioritize what you want to do the most.
-If it was me, with an unlimited budget, I’d target the Rise of the Resistance first and then Smuggler’s Run and if I could get it later, Slinky.
+If it was me, with an unlimited budget, I’d target the Rise of the Resistance first, and then Smuggler’s Run, and if I could get it later, Slinky Dog Dash.

-I’d just deal with the wait times for Mickey & Minnie and Toy Story Mania.
+I’d just deal with the wait times for Runaway Railway and Toy Story Mania.
 Check the My Disney Experience app for details.

 What is the most intense ride at Hollywood Studios?